davidwarne/CTCombine/README.txt

   Voxelises data and appends EPID data to the file.

   Features:

+    Version 0.15 -
+       - Y axis now shifted such that y<100 is above the isocentre and y>100 is below

     Version 0.14 -
        - volume extended laterally to fully include the EPID